What are reporting entities required to do?

 - How to register a new entity

 - How to register a new user to an existing entity

 Once logged into goAML, further guidance and e-learning training is available by selecting the “?” icon on the blue task bar.

-The schema for goAML is available at on the New Zealand Police website.
+The schema for goAML is available on the New Zealand Police website.
 Please note that changes to this schema will occasionally be made.

-The FIU's goAML webpage contains several relevant documents – including user instructions on how to correctly submit an STR report or an additional information file, and the security features of goAML.
+The FIU's goAML webpage contains several relevant documents – including user instructions on how to correctly submit an SAR report or an additional information file, and the security features of goAML.